 In China, where the idea originated, consumers spent €18bn in the first nine hoursof Alibaba’s Singles’ Day shopping event.

-In recent years, shops stateside have built Singles’ Day into their sales calendars, with the likes of Dealmoon reaching, 17.6 million luxury-loving shoppers, 70% of whom buy something annually on the 11 November event.
+In recent years, shops in the US have also built Singles’ Day into their sales calendars, with the likes of Dealmoon reaching 17.6 million luxury-loving shoppers, 70 per cent of whom buy something annually on the 11 November event.